philiplopez/boilerplate-client-react/README.md

 Boilerplate Implementation Notes
 ================================

-The following is a very gentle introduction to how this boilerplate is put together.
+The following is a *very gentle* introduction to how this boilerplate is put together in a step-by-step manner.

 ## Task 1: Setup basic directory structure